Doctor taking care of patient

 14. Knight PH, Maheshwari N, Hussain J, Scholl M, Hughes M, Papadimos TJ, Guo WA, Cipolla J, Stawicki SP, Latchana N. Complications during intrahospital transport of critically ill patients: Focus on risk identification and prevention.
 Int J Crit Illn Inj Sci.
 2015 Oct-Dec;5(4):256-64. doi: 10.4103/2229-5151.170840.
 PMID: 26807395; PMCID: PMC4705572.

 * Based upon customer’s designated clinical area baseline HAPI rate.
-Customer must meet the eligibility and all other terms and conditions set forth in the Guarantee Contract.
+Customer must meet the eligibility and all other terms and conditions set forth in the HAPI Guarantee Contract.